Awais16/MPI-Sense/README.md

 # MPI-Sense
-quicky: Data visualization from sensor.
+quicky: Data visualization from sensor. using highcharts and bootstrap template